-After hearing rave reviews from our newly-made holiday friends, we decided to partner up with Caveman Snorkeling Tours on Caye Caulker.
-We met with the charismatic Caveman, who took time to explain the tour options to us with a relaxed smile and no pressure to book.
-In the end, we chose the popular full day tour which included the opportunity to swim with nurse sharks in Shark Ray Alley.
+After hearing rave reviews from my newly-made holiday friends, I decided to partner up with Caveman Snorkeling Tours on Caye Caulker.
+I met with the charismatic Caveman, who took the time to explain the tour options with a relaxed smile and no pressure to book.
+In the end, I chose the popular full day tour which included the opportunity to swim with nurse sharks in Shark Ray Alley.

-The full day tour started at 10am with a quick but thorough briefing.
-What followed was a jam packed day with five different snorkeling spots including Hol Chan Marine Reserve, Shark Ray Alley, Coral Gardens, Chatos Area and a ship wreck.
-As I lazily laid on the boat, Darrell delved into the clear waters encountering Puffer Fish, Moray Eels, a Great Barracuda, a Spotted Eagle Ray, multiple Turtles and, of course, Nurse Sharks!
+The full day tour started at 10 am with a quick but thorough briefing.
+What followed was a jam-packed day with five different snorkeling spots including Hol Chan Marine Reserve, Shark Ray Alley, Coral Gardens, Chatos Area, and a ship wreck.
+As I lazily laid on the boat, the others delved into the clear waters encountering Puffer Fish, Moray Eels, a Great Barracuda, a Spotted Eagle Ray, multiple Turtles and, of course, Nurse Sharks!

 Learn about the Mayans

 San Ignacio is close to the border of Guatemala, surrounded by dense jungle and hidden Mayan sites.
 Most of the Mayan temples and ruins require guides or at least transport in order to get there.
 Tours range from USD $70 – $150 depending on the site.
-After much research, we chose the ATM Caves as it is one of the only underground Mayan sites in the world that has not been excavated.
-Read about our adventures exploring the ATM Caves.
+After much research, I chose the ATM Caves as it is one of the only underground Mayan sites in the world that has not been excavated.

 The two Mayan sites that are easy to see without a guide or transport are Cahal Pech and Xunantunich.
 Cahal Pech is located within the town of San Ignacio.
 Xunantunich is a short bus ride (USD $0.75 each), river crossing and hill walk.
-We went to Xunantunich by public transport and were lucky enough to make friends along the way who drove us back to San Ignacio.
+I went to Xunantunich by public transport and was lucky enough to make friends along the way who drove me back to San Ignacio.
 The entrance for Xunantunich was USD $5 each.
 If you do decide to opt for a guide, there are many offering their services at the river crossing.

 Meet the locals

 While visiting the Mayan sites and trekking through the rainforest, keep your eyes and ears open for Howler Monkeys.
-We spotted a raucous family of Howler Monkeys while at Xunantunich, who paid no attention to us (except to throw tree bark at me) and spent their time chattering away at each other.
+I spotted a raucous family of Howler Monkeys while at Xunantunich, who paid no attention to me (except to throw tree bark) and spent their time chattering away at each other.